FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### USING REACT QUERY

 - Its almost as if it is handling state for me!
 Coz once i update my chapter data, i also update my local copy hence the changes refelecting instataneously.

+### CODE SPLITTING

+- I am currently experiencing screen freeze and just too many barriers which can be solved by putting code splitting according to role.....
+With a tutor , the student and admin pages do not need to be loaded at first render...
+- There must be a way to carry this optimization in react using vite....
+Moving to a new metaframework for this is just too expensive....
+- I need to find a balance as to what i code split and what i load at first render.....
+Coz remember even react-query has its way of showing skeletons while loading.